 RATES OF RETURN : UNDERSTAND, MEASURE AND COMPARE

-What do rates of returns measure and why are they important?
+What do rates of return measure and why are they important?

-An example of a 'rate of return' is the interest rate quoted for a GIC.
+A rate of return measures the $ profit divided by the $ invested.
 This is the metric most used to compare different investments.
 It is expressed as a percent because investment opportunities come in all sizes.
-Absolute dollars of profit do not allow for comparison, but a percentage is 'relative'.
-The period of time measured is presumed to be one year.
+Absolute dollars of profit do not allow for comparison, but a percentage is 'relative' to any size investment.
+The period of time measured is almost always presumed to be one year.

 Detailed instructions for measuring your own portfolio's rate of return are on the page Keep Track.